SamanthaSmith04/Points-Testing/README.md

 ## Workspace Setup
 <p>

+These programs depend on ROS (tested for noetic)

-Clone this repo into the src folder of your catkin workspace.
+Clone this repo into the src folder of your catkin workspace and build using catkin_make

 Create a new virtual enviroment with: <code>python -m venv venv</code>
 and activate it with <code>source venv/bin/activate</code>